VisusAdAstra/Soen471/README.md

 ## Abstract

 Our goal is to predict when different components of CNC machines will fail.
 We use time-series telemetry data obtained from sensors which include failure history, maintenance history, machine conditions and features such as the machine’s age and model.
 This is a supervised learning problem in which we will use examples of failures and periods of healthy operations to discern the difference between the two states.
 The dataset was published on [GitHub](https://github.com/DeeptiChevvuri/Predictive-Maintenance-Modelling-Datasets) in 2018 with 5 csv files and is around 77 Mb.
-We will perform EDA and feature engineering to eventually implement 3 algorithms: decision trees, random forests and GBTClassifier.
+We will perform EDA and feature engineering to eventually implement 3 algorithms: Isolation Forest, Random Forests and Extreme Gradient Boosting.
 We will then evaluate the results based on different metrics such as accuracy, recall and F1 scores.

 ## I. Introduction